Danny-Dasilva/CI-CD/README.md

 # CI-CD
-testing continuous integration for a couple languages
+testing continuous integration and release for a couple languages